akesterson/cmdarg/README.md

 This function sets up information about your program for use when printing the help/usage message.
 Again, see cmdarg.sh for the latest syntax.

-    cmdarg_info "header" "Convert existing LDAP users to the new LDAP server/schema." cmdarg_info "author" "Some Poor Bastard <somepoorbastard@hell.com>"
+    cmdarg_info "header" "Some script that needed argument parsing" cmdarg_info "author" "Some Poor Bastard <somepoorbastard@hell.com>"
     cmdarg_info "copyright" "(C) 2013"